 "And when I get excitedA cute Chinese girl, usually with a variable accent.
-Nearly guaranteed to dress at some point in a qipao and put her hair up in a pair of odango.
+Nearly guaranteed to dress at some point in a qipao (or, almost as often, a tangzhuang) and put her hair up in a pair of odango.
 A very high proportion (even for anime) will know martial arts, always in a Chinese style.
-Most of them will share the same name across different series, even though there are many options for Chinese names.
+Most of them will be called Lanhua (more often spelled Ranpha in merchandise), Meiling (sometimes Mei Lin), or some other popular name, even though there are many options for Chinese names.
 In Anime and Manga the Chinese are a special case to the usual But Not Too Foreign treatment of foreigners, due to the long-running rivalry (historically exploding into outright war more than once) between China and Japan.
 Hong Kong is in a weird place in the middle (culturally, if not geographically), usually used when the writers want to set a story in a Vice City that wouldn't work properly otherwise.
 Evil Chinese girls grow up to be Dragon Ladies.
 Or they might have a change of heart after years of helping their evil mad scientist fathers.
 A subtrope of Stereotypes of Chinese People.

 My little China girl says

 Oh baby, you just shut your mouth, she says..."